In Firefox, just go: View | Page Style | No Style. This strips all formatting off the page.

 The new free Mythlore Index covers issues 1-128 of the long-lived Mythlore journal, which hosts work on Tolkien and his circle.
 Also indexes the Tolkien Journal issues 1–18, though not the field-leading scholarship of the Tolkien Studies journal.
 Mythlore Index also includes a subject index, and is a whopping 420-page PDF.

 Solution 1: (defunct) It seems there used to be a Windows trick where you’d rename the .pages file as a .zip and there would be a preview.pdf inside that which was usable.
 That trick doesn’t appear to work any more, at least with the newer versions of whatever Mac software makes .pages files.
+You may, however, at least get a .JPG image that can show you how the document was meant to look.

 Solution 2: (working)